j6barajas/se_project_todo-app/README.md

 # Simple Todo App

 This applications allows users to create a todo list.
 Users can create new todo items that have a name and a date.
-A checkbox allows users to mark todo items as completed.
+A checkbox allows users to mark todo items as completed,

-## Technical Features

-- Semantic HTML
-- CSS structured in blocks
-- Javascript classes and form validation
+## Technologies and Techniques

+Object-oriented programming was the focus while coding, with the Javascript broken down into components consisting of classes.
+Each class has public and private methods that aided in adding interactivity to the app.
+For example, one component is used to generate todo items with their event listeners and interactive elements set.

 ## Images